 - opportunity seeking (the ability to take new opportunities and reach out to others)

 Resilient people also display courage and motivation to face problems and difficulties accurately (rather than denying or exaggerating them) and they maintain a positive mindset and confidence to persevere.
 In general, students with higher resilience tend to have more positive outcomes, including better psychological well-being, higher self-efficacy, and less problem behaviour.
 Resilience is identified as one of the NZ Curriculum’s key competencies for “managing self”.

 Resilience fluctuates at different ages and developmental stages, and also varies across different contexts.
 Resilience is not a character trait that children are born with, but is a developmental process mostly influenced by children’s experiences and relationships.
 This means that psychological resilience can be learned and developed.

-Resilience (like its opposite, vulnerability) is produced as a consequence of a particular way of interpreting problems (rather than just the presence of social or academic adversity).
+Resilience is produced as a consequence of a particular way of interpreting problems (rather than just the presence of social or academic adversity).
 Resilience is significantly influenced by people’s mindsets — their patterns for interpreting events, including why they happen, who is to blame for the difficulty, and what impact a problem will have.
 In addition, people’s thinking about the permanence of the problem and its pervasiveness across various aspects of their life affects their ability for resilience.